 • Unclear contract terms: Check for any ambiguous or vague contract terms, such as coverage caps, exclusions, and other crucial details.
 Reputable home warranty companies provide contracts with transparent policies and terms.

 • Unusual payment requests: Be mindful of any company asking for large up-front payments or unusual payment methods.
-Respectable providers will offer monthly and annual premiums instead.
+Respectable providers will offer monthly and annual plans instead.

 How Are Home Warranties Regulated?